Threat Detection Engineering Services

 -

 Many modern attacks do not rely on obvious malware signatures.
-We help design behavioral detections that identify suspicious patterns such as credential misuse, command-and-control behavior, abnormal access, lateral movement, data staging, and unusual network activity.
+We help design behavioral detections that identify suspicious patterns such as credential misuse, command-and-control behavior, abnormal access, lateral movement, and unusual network activity.
 These detections can be rules-based, analytics-driven, or supported by machine learning where appropriate.

 -